alanng10/class-lang/Docue/Article/Word/a.md

 Word "require" has meaning that is prerequisite.

+Word "license" has meaning that is license grant.

 Word "comp" has meaning that is compose unit.

 Word "name" has meaning that is call word.